 Toasted ravioli are very popular food at home.
 The fillings tend to vary with the region of the country.
 In the northeastern part of the United States you’ll generally find a cheese stuffed toasted ravioli.
 In the Midwest and Western parts of the country is more likely that you will find meat filled toasted ravioli.
-(We have a selection of fillings that you can find at this link.
-Ravioli Fillings.)

 Because the prepared ravioli can be frozen, it is a very convenient food to be served by establishments that do not have extensive cooking facilities or well-trained staff.
 They can be taken from the freezer, popped in a simple tabletop toaster oven and quickly put out for snacks.

 To make toasted ravioli, in one bowl beat one or two eggs and some milk.
 In another bowl put some bread crumbs.
 You can season the breadcrumbs with oregano, basil or even Parmesan cheese.